Variability of echo state network prediction horizon for partially observed dynamical systems: Systems selected for the study

 We have selected Lorenz 63 and Chua's circuit for this study.
 We use the standard Lorenz 63 system given by the following system of equations:

 with the standard choice of parameters: $\sigma=10,\rho=28,\beta=8/3$.

 Fig.~\ref{fig:Chua_experiental_setup} shows Chua's oscillator circuit that we use, both in the simulation and in the experiments.
-The circuit contains linear capacitors and inductor, and linear and nonlinear (nonlinear resistor constructed using OP-AMP) resistors.
+The circuit contains linear capacitors and inductor, and linear and nonlinear resistors, with the nonlinear resistor constructed using OP-AMP.
 The dynamics of the system can be written as follows:

 where the prime denotes $d/d\tau$ with $\tau$ being time in seconds, $g(V_R)$ is the current through the nonlinear resistor given by

 Here, $G_b$ and $G_a$ are the slopes of the outer and inner regions of the current-voltage graph. $+B_p$ and $-B_p$ are the breakpoints of the graph.